apizzimenti/magnetization/README.md

 * `stamps.py`, which produces a list of subdirectories in the `output/tape/` folder; this is useful for invaded-cluster chains.

-* `replay.hopper.slurm` and `replay.hopper.sh`, which replay the chains and store their output in the respective folders;
+* `replay.hopper.slurm` and `replay.hopper.sh`, which replay the chains and store their output in the respective folders.

 * `temps.distribution.py` creates a distribution of temperatures and stores them in `temps.distribution.txt`.

-* `.metadata.json`, which is prefilled with basic information about the experiment, and is filled with other data when the experiment completes;
+* `.metadata.json`, which is prefilled with basic information about the experiment, and is filled with other data when the experiment completes.

 * `scripts/`, a directory for commonly-used scripts (for creating figures, managing output data, etc.) which expect output to exist in `output/`.